Magna posts higher profit, raises forecast

 Magna International Inc. reported a higher quarterly profit on increased demand in Europe and Asia, and the Canadian auto parts maker raised its full-year sales forecast for the second time in three months.

-Chief Executive Officer Don Walker told analysts on Friday that Magna would still focus on electrified and self-driving vehicles but was not planning to shed any key units because of this, as fellow auto supplier Delphi Automotive Plc had done.
+Chief Executive Officer Don Walker told analysts on Friday that Magna would still focus on electrified and self-driving vehicles but was not planning to spin off any key units because of this, as other auto suppliers had done.

-In May, Delphi said it would spin off operations tied to internal combustion engines and concentrate on technology for electrically powered and self-driving vehicles.
+“At this time, we think we have the right product capabilities,” Walker said.

-“At this time we think we have the right product capabilities,” Walker said.
+In May, Delphi Automotive Plc announced plans to separate into two entities, one dedicated to internal combustion technology and the other focused on electrification and automation.
+Germany’s Robert Bosch GmbH has sold its starters and alternators business to a Chinese mining company.

-The Aurora, Ontario-based company still “has room to buy back more stock” after spending $484-million during the quarter in share repurchases and dividends, he added.
+Magna still has “room” to buy back more stock” after spending $484-million in the second quarter on share repurchases and dividends, he added.

-Magna’s second-quarter sales rose nearly 10 per cent to $681-million in Asia and climbed about 3 per cent to $3.63-billion in Europe.
+The Aurora, Ontario-based company’s quarterly sales rose nearly 10 per cent to $681-million in Asia and climbed about 3 per cent to $3.63-billion in Europe.

 Sales in North America, the company’s biggest market, increased marginally to $5.37-billion because Magna introduced new programs, even as vehicle production declined.